 To save time, you can prepare the potato dumplings (without boiling them) and vegetables a day earlier.
 Just keep them refrigerated until it is time to reheat them to be served.
 That would really make things easier if you are planning to cook this dish for a gathering.

 Steps to Prepare

 Pour 'hoisin' sauce, soy sauce, five-spice powder, garlic, ginger and sugar into a bowl.
 Mix well.

 Rub duck skin with baking powder and salt.
 Prick skin of duck with a fork or knife.
 Then, carefully separate the skin of the duck from the flesh.
 Prick the flesh of the duck with a knife and spread marinade on it.

 Step 3 of 8

-Join the drumsticks together with the flesh facing one another using bamboo sticks.
+Join the drumsticks together using bamboo sticks with the bottom part facing one another.
 Dab skin of the duck dry with paper towel and rub 1 teaspoon of baking powder on the skin.
 Switch on the oven fan and place duck into oven for at least 30 minutes.
 The oven should not be heated at this point in time.

 Step 4 of 8